-A digital SLR camera gives you the power to capture some amazing effects, once you know how to use it.
+A DSLR camera gives you the power to capture some amazing effects, once you know how to use it.
 You can develop all the skills of a professional once you understand your manual settings.

-If you have grown up with a ‘point and shoot’ camera and have just taken the plunge with a new digital SLR, don’t just leave it on auto.
-That is a waste of good technology; it means you are still using your equipment as a point and shoot camera.
+If you’ve grown up with a ‘point and shoot’ camera and have just taken the plunge with a new digital SLR, don’t just leave it on auto.
+That is a waste of good technology; it means you’re still using your equipment as a point and shoot camera.
 The key to improving your photography is to learn to use your manual settings.

-One of these settings is Shutter Speed.
-It is fun to experiment with and easy to see the results in your photos.
-Although we usually try to freeze our subject with the fastest shutter speed possible, you can get some great effects by using a slower shutter speed to capture movement effects.
+One of these settings is shutter speed.
+It’s fun to experiment with and easy to see the results in your photos.
+Although we usually try to freeze our subject with the fastest shutter speed possible, you can get some great effects by using a slower shutter speed to capture movement.

-To try this out, you can set your camera to Shutter Priority, in which case you can set the shutter speed and the camera will take care of the aperture for you.
-Or, you can go to fully manual and adjust both settings yourself.
+To try this out, you can set your camera to Shutter Priority mode, in which case you set the shutter speed and the camera takes care of the aperture for you.
+Or, you can go to fully manual mode and adjust both settings yourself.
 Just remember to keep your exposure balanced by compensating each movement in the shutter speed setting with a corresponding movement of the aperture setting.

 Remember to always use a tripod for slow shutter speed photos.

 Here are five ideas for great capturing great motion effects, simply by slowing down your shutter speed to capture the movement of the subject.
-If you haven’t tried this before, you will have some fun and be thrilled with the results.
+If you haven’t tried this before, you’ll have some fun and be thrilled with the results.

-Slow Shutter Speed Subject #1.
-Waterfalls.
 This is the obvious first choice.
-You have certainly seen the silky effects of flowing water in photos, but perhaps you have wondered how it is done.
-Just set your camera to a very slow speed; about one second or a half-second, and see the results.
-The silky slow-movement effect is not always your best option.
+You have certainly seen the silky effects of flowing water in photos, but perhaps you have wondered how it’s done.
+Just set your camera to a very slow shutter speed—about one second or a half-second—and see the results.
+The silky slow movement effect is not always your best option.
 For each waterfall you should try a few shutter speeds to see which one works best for that particular subject.

-Slow Shutter Speed Subject #2.
-Cars at night.
 When doing night photography, you usually need fairly slow shutter speeds anyway.
 If you try shutter speeds of one second, two seconds, ten seconds, and even longer, you will see some amazing results.
-The lights of the vehicles will create streams of bright colour, stretching away into the distance.
-The more traffic you see, the more remarkable the effect can become.

 First, I wait for a storm (at night) with lots of lightning; in particular, fork lightning that will appear well defined in a photo.
 I set the shutter to the ‘B’ setting, which lets me open the shutter for any length of time I choose.
 Then I wait for the lightning to flash.
 I can capture just one flash of lightning, or several flashes, just by leaving the shutter open for longer.